It started with a nudge from Stephen about four months ago.

 I’m not implying people should know, by the way.
 I wouldn’t know the ins and outs of their industries, either.

 When I was in NYC, I worked a catering job at night, at a fancy Tribeca rooftop venue.
 My anorexia (I’m no longer referring to it as “semi-disordered eating“) was at its worst in New York.
 Being around lavish food was tantalizing, dirty, shameful and strangely enthralling.
-Serving cheese assortments that weighed as much as a 5-year-old child, bussing the melty remnants of a $40,000 wedding cake, carrying food on food on food on FOOD, throwing away precious FOOD, was like torture and pornography and popping an explosive whitehead all at once.
+Serving cheese assortments that weighed as much as a 5-year-old child, bussing the melty remnants of a $40,000 wedding cake, carrying food on food on food on FOOD, throwing away precious FOOD, was like torture and sitting staring at pornography showing via TubeV Sex on my pc for hours on end and popping an explosive whitehead all at once.

 (Metaphorically speaking.
 My skin wasn’t bad yet.)